Ashley-Owens/RaspberryPi_NAS/README.md

 ### Install Samba
 First I created a shared folder on my newly mounted hard drive: `mkdir /mnt/hd1/shared`.
 Then, I followed this [tutorial](https://pimylifeup.com/raspberry-pi-samba/).
 While installing Samba, you will be prompted “Modify smb.conf to use WINS from DHCP?”
 Press “Enter” to select “No.” I wasn't too sure about this but a couple of websites mentioned most home users won't need this setting.

 I configured my smb.conf file to give users read/write permissions like this:
-`[share]
+`[share]`
-   path=/mnt/hd1/shared
+   `path=/mnt/hd1/shared`
-   writeable=yes
+   `writeable=yes`
-   read only=no
+   `read only=no`
-   create mask=0777
+   `create mask=0777`
-   directory mask=0777
+   `directory mask=0777`
-   public=no`
+   `public=no`

 ### Connect to the Samba share on Mac
 With the “Finder” application open, click the “Go” button in the toolbar, then click the “Connect to Server...” option.
 Within the address box enter in the details of your Raspberry Pi’s SMB share.
 In my case: `smb://192.168.0.x/share`.
 Click connect and then enter your Samba username and password.
-This will successfully set up a network drive that you can be accessed on both a Windows PC and a Mac computer.
+This will successfully set up a network drive that can be accessed on both a Windows PC and a Mac computer.